 NOTE: While the settings are same for all languages (in case of multilingual bot), for some languages like Chinese and Korean sequence of characters form grams and for other (Latin-based) languages are word grams.

 Trait Rules define Dialog Execution and Knowledge Graph Intent detection.

-Intent detection or Dialog execution can be achieved using traits, along with the ML utterances and patterns.
-To achieve this, an intent needs to be associated with the required traits by adding Rules.
+Intent detection or Dialog execution is achieved using traits, along with the ML utterances and patterns.
+To achieve this, intent must be associated with the required traits by adding Rules.

 There are multiple ways to add rules: